 Category: Uncategorized

-• Open Heaven Devotional for Today 2025: THE LORD IS MY KEEPER
+• Open Heaven Devotional for Today 2025: PRAYER OF THANKSGIVING

-Open Heaven Devotional for Today 2025: THE LORD IS MY KEEPER
+Open Heaven Devotional for Today 2025: PRAYER OF THANKSGIVING

-Today’s Open Heaven devotional (23 October 2025) is THE LORD IS MY KEEPER.
+Today’s Open Heaven devotional (7 November 2025) is PRAYER OF THANKSGIVING.

 The daily devotion guide is written by Pastor E. A. Adeboye, the General Overseer of the Redeemed Christian Church of God (RCCG).